Breadcrumb

 - Experience requirements: What are the experience requirements for the program?
 Have I completed and documented those experiences?
 If your academic history doesn’t qualify you as a strong candidate, taking some time to gain experience in the field could boost your application.

 - Ally communities: Does this university have resources for undocumented students?
-How easy is it to find support on campus through a form of an Undocumented Student Services office?
+How easy is it to find support on campus through a form of the Undocumented Student Services office?
 What student organizations are available to find support?
 Some examples include Pre-Health Dreamers, Dream Bar Association, and Graduates Reaching a Dream Deferred.

 - Cost: What types of financial aid are available to me?
 Does this program or university offer scholarships and/or assistantships to offset the cost of graduate school?
 Do they provide a full-ride offer for undocumented students?